 It soon became clear that there were a number of contributing factors:

-- The club was decorated with flammable cloth that lined the walls and ceilings, along with palm trees and other flammable decorations
+The club was decorated with a flammable cloth that lined the walls and ceilings, along with palm trees and other flammable decorations

 Despite these issues, the club passed a fire-safety inspection just eight days before the fire broke out.